hertze/FinishingTouches/README.md

 ## Defining actions

-Finishing Touches has a library of keywords tied to Photoshop actions in the form of javascript objects, in the following form:
+Finishing Touches has a library of keywords tied to Photoshop actions in the form of javascript objects, of the following form:

 	{
 		"keyword": the keyword you set in Lightroom,